Culture & Education

 - Examinees are allowed to take one level only on the test day.

-- When typing into the editable PDF, the information entered in the first page will automatically be entered into pages 2~5, so there is no need to fill out all pages.
+- When typing into the editable PDF, the information entered in the first page will automatically appear on pages 2~5, so there is no need to fill out all the pages.

 - The information you enter into the form cannot be saved.
 After typing in your information, please print out all 5 pages of the form on single-sided A4 paper (2 identical passport-sized photos should be glued to the test vouchers).
 When you have completed it, sign it by hand and either bring it to the consulate or send it by post.
 Application forms will not be accepted by email.